Weather

 Friday

-Showers in the morning, then cloudy in the afternoon.
-High 48F.
-Winds E at 10 to 15 mph.
-Chance of rain 40%.
+Rain and snow in the morning transitioning to snow showers in the afternoon.
+High 39F.
+Winds NW at 15 to 25 mph.
+Chance of precip 50%.

 Saturday